MrVauxs/PF2e-Target-Damage/README.md

 A quality of life module that makes applying damage to targets and tracking saving throws easier in the Pathfinder 2e system.
 A direct successor to [target-lock](https://github.com/WillNichols726/target-lock), at first a copy and then having been rewritten from the ground up.

-**The module as it is from 2.4 is in a finished state, only likely updates to this module will be bug-fixes**, so while I appreciate new suggestions, please note they are not going to be worked in anytime soon!
+**As of version 2.4, the module is in a FINISHED state, meaning that the only likely updates to this module will be bug-fixes**.
+So while I appreciate new suggestions, please note they are not going to be worked in anytime soon!

 ![image](https://user-images.githubusercontent.com/32039708/219319279-46c84d68-8518-45f5-a90e-d581b72e4cba.png)